 In our first draft of Heart, they were the Crimson Aspirant, which sounds a bit daft now I write it out loud in public; they were witches-in-training, en route to the Heart to acquire the disease.
 But we realised that someone who didn’t have any magical powers in a game where every other bugger had them wasn’t hugely interesting, so we widened them out to be carriers of the disease in general, and we got to speak about the culture of witches in the City Beneath too.

 We originally had them split between two facets – the wild witches, who live under trees and shout at wolves, and the noble witches, who live in houses and shout at people.
 With the arrival of the cleaver as a stretch goal during the campaign, we realised that we were trying to do too much with the class, and cover too many bases.
 We cut away the wilder elements from the witch and portioned them off into the cleaver, and firmly positioned the class as Heart nobility – from blood, but not from parentage.

 The true form of the witch – something which has always been iconic to them – is inspired in part by horror movies where weird-looking creepy people move in ways that people shouldn’t move.
 Chris watches these; I don’t, and instead just look at clips that he sends over.
 This test footage from Mama is pretty much what we imagine when a witch pops into true form, but with more cockroaches and flickering.

-HEART IS ON PRE-ORDER!
+HEART IS ON BACK-ORDER!
 If you place an order now for Heart, its supplements, and/or the Spire supplement Shadow Operations, it will be shipped as soon as the books arrive with our distributors, and you'll get an email notification to let you know.
 Dismiss